 The first time you visit the doctor, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 When you visit the doctor the next time, and he charges you $150, you will have to pay $100 yourself.
 You have now completely satisfied your deductible once per policy period.
-Out of the remaining $50 after your deductible, the plan pays 90%, that is $45 and you pay 10%, that is $5.
+The plan pays the remaining $50.

 For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
-The insurance company will continue to pay 90% for the first $10,000 of covered medical expenses, you pay 10% (that is maximum $1,000).
+The insurance company will continue to pay 100% for covered medical expenses, up to $1,000,000.

 Let's assume that you were in an accident and are hospitalized for 2 days.
 The hospital charges $12,000 per day for a total bill of $24,000.
-Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible plus $1,000 (10% of first $10,000) and the insurance company will pay the rest.
+Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible and the insurance company will pay the rest.